 1. Sharm El-Sheikh:

 This beach city resort has evolved greatly over time and is the most popular one among tourists.
-The city has attracted several international conference and diplomatic meetings and was named the City of Peace in reference to the great number of Peace Conferences held there.
+The city has attracted several international conferences and diplomatic meetings and was named the City of Peace in reference to the great number of Peace Conferences held there.
 Sharm El-Sheikh is located on the Red Sea coast of the southern governorate of South Sinai.

 The perfect all-year-long weather in Sharm El-Sheikh makes it the ideal tourist destination.
-The city has diverse marine life in its long beaches along with a variety of water sports available by the different world-renowned hotels in the city.
+The city has diverse marine life on its long beaches along with a variety of water sports available by the different world-renowned hotels in the city.
 Not to mention the thriving nightlife in Sharm, with its most famous Soho Square and the beautiful Bedouin crafts adorn the street stands.